eosull/Something-Like/README.md

 Resources used in the creation of the data model include:
 - [UUID as Primary Key](https://tech.serhatteker.com/post/2020-01/uuid-primary-key/)
 - [Custom User Model Using Django Default User](https://learndjango.com/tutorials/django-custom-user-model#:~:text=There%20are%20two%20modern%20ways,know%20what%20you're%20doing.)

+[Google Fonts](https://fonts.google.com/) was used to import fonts for the project.